Asking the big questions: is Madrid, Spain worth visiting?

 You’ll find tapas restaurants everywhere.
 Order a drink and a few dishes at more than one to really get a feel for how Spain eats.

-➡️ Book a best selling wine and tapas tour
+➡️ Book a 3hr tapas, taverns and history tour now

 by Jess of SightSeekr